-Local data on this age group are more regularly collected via the NHS Dental Epidemiology programme.
-Wales is now ranked third when average dmft, collected via these local surveys, is compared across the countries of Great Britain (Figure 2).
+Local data are more regularly collected via the NHS Dental Epidemiology programme.
+Wales is now ranked third when average dmft, collected via these surveys, is compared across the countries of Great Britain (Figure 2).
 In 2005-6, for the first time since these local surveys began in the mid 1980s, the average dmft for 5 year olds in Wales was significantly higher than in Scotland.